 The Adaptive Server Anywhere relational database-management system is the heart of SQL Anywhere Studio.
 Adaptive Server Anywhere is designed for tasks that require a full-featured SQL database.
 It is designed to operate in varied environments.
 It takes advantage of available memory and CPU resources, providing good performance in environments with ample resources.
-It also operates well in environments with limited physical and database administration resources, including mobile computing environments, embedded database use, and workgroup servers.
+It also operates well in environments with limited physical and database administration resources, including mobile computing environments, embedded database use, and use as a database server for small and medium businesses.